 Of course, as a vegan, you want to eliminate animals by-products from your diet and lifestyle, but there is no need for ‘psycho grass eaters’.
-Drilling yourself or new vegans about micro nutrients that you or they have never heard before or that are almost non-existent in a product is not counterproductive, makes veganism look more like a chore and less like a lifestyle change they want to take on.
-Edyn Jacks (I absolutely love her, I think she’s one of the sweetest people I’ve seen on YouTube especially in the vegan community) talks about it in her vegan videos all the time, the vegan community can be extremely judgemental and this by no means benefits the community.
+Drilling yourself or new vegans about micronutrients that you or they have never heard before or that are almost non-existent in a product is not counterproductive.
+It makes veganism look more like a chore and less like a lifestyle change they want to take on.
+Edyn Jacks (I absolutely love her, I think she’s one of the sweetest people I’ve seen on YouTube especially in the vegan community) talks about it in her vegan videos all the time.
+The vegan community can be extremely judgemental and this by no means benefits the community.
 As vegans, we should focus on the bigger picture – reducing unnecessary, uncalled for and brutal suffering.
-A fully raw vegan that lives off of the sunshine, bananas, and watermelon is no better or truer vegan than one that eats vegan Quorn for every meal.
-If you want to find out if something is vegan simply check the ingredients list or use apps like ‘is this vegan’, but there is simply no point in complicating your life or being judgemental vegan.
+A fully raw vegan that lives off of the sunshine, bananas, and watermelon is no better or ‘truer’ vegan than one that eats vegan Quorn for every meal.
+If you want to find out if something is vegan simply check the ingredients list or use apps like ‘is this vegan’.
+There is simply no point in complicating your life or being judgemental vegan.
 Educate people around you in a friendly rather than aggressive manner.
 Remember, people make mistake, I’ve bought things that have not been vegan before some of these mistakes were pointed out by others and it’s okay.

 “The goal of sticking to a vegetarian or vegan diet is to help animals and reduce suffering; this is done by choosing a bean burrito or a veggie burger over chicken flesh, or choosing tofu scramble over eggs, not by refusing to eat an otherwise vegan food because it has 0.001 grams of monoglycerides that may possibly be animal-derived.” – Source